lostfictions/bort/README.md

 - `PORT`: port number for the bot's server component (defaults to 8080 in a dev environment, required in production)

-(check the `peerio` branch if you're looking for support for that service.)

 bort uses the [envalid](https://github.com/af/envalid) package which in turn wraps [dotenv](https://github.com/motdotla/dotenv), so you can alternately stick any of the above environment variables in a file named `.env` in the project